 Gaia has been painting an eye-catching and sensitive new intervention with Nanook on the front of an ice cream factory in Barracas, Buenos Aires.
-In an exclusive interview, the New Yorker and Baltimore-based street artist, who is in Argentina for Meeting of Styles 2012, told us about the concepts behind his latest design and how his interventions relate specifically to their location and the people who live and work there.
+In an exclusive interview with Buenos Aires Street Art, the New Yorker and Baltimore-based street artist, who is in Argentina for Meeting of Styles 2012, told us about the concepts behind his latest design and how his interventions relate specifically to their location and the people who live and work there.

 Participating in Meeting of Styles 2012 in Buenos Aires, has also given Gaia the chance to hook up with his close friend Nanook who is now staying in the Argentine capital and paint a new mural together.
 “Nanook is like my brother, we lived together for almost two years and I haven’t seen him for about six months,” said Gaia.
 “He’s been travelling a lot and now is living in Buenos Aires but Meeting of Styles brought me here so it’s great that we can get together.”

 Their new collaboration features two designs, one with a series of ice cream cornets and the other with a chain of hands and will take the duo a total of four days to complete.
 “This piece is on GHELCO, it is an ice cream factory but it’s a very special factory in that it is a “fabrica recuperada” (a recovered factory) and has been an occupied factory since after the crisis (in 2001),” revealed Gaia who had done extensive research about the history of the company and its workers.
 “It’s something that I had heard about before and I read ‘The Silent Change‘ or parts of it on Google Books because it’s difficult to find but never did I think that I would be painting on an ice cream factory.”